 Welcome to Law at Winchester

 Founded in 2008, Law at Winchester provides a dynamic learning environment with a stimulating range of legal subjects on offer.
-Our range of Law programmes and pathways is managed within the Department of Law, Economics, Accounting and Finance.

 The LLB (Hons) Law degree is recognised by the Solicitors Regulation Authority (SRA) and the Bar Standards Board; these are known as ‘Qualifying Law Degrees’ and involve the study of seven key subjects, known as the 'Foundations of Legal Knowledge' (FLKs).
 Some of the modules we offer will be compulsory if you are studying for a Qualifying Law Degree, others will be optional.